SnydOfficial/pokeedm/README.md

 # Pokémon Red and Blue

-This is a disassembly of Pokémon Red and Blue.
+This is a disassembly of Pokémon Red and Blue. (+ OLD ASSEMBLY CODE TO MAKE A ROM HACK)

 It builds the following roms: